 UPDATE: Very sad news!
 CrashPlan for Home is going away.
 You can no longer get or renew a subscription and on October 23, 2018, the service will be shut down.
 This sucks because I did months of research and CrashPlan for home was by far the best backup solution out there at the time.
 They are trying to send people over to Carbonite but I left Carbonite because the service was not as good.
-At this point I am using IDrive and I think it may be the best alternative for the CrashPlan family plan.
-Blackblaze may be the best for a single computer based on the plans but I have not used it myself.
+At this point, I am using IDrive and I think it may be the best alternative for the CrashPlan family plan.

 The simplest way to put it is CrashPlan lets me do what I want to do.
 The problem I have with other cloud backup software is there is always some kind of limits.
 For example, the reason I left carbonite is because they would not let me back up the AppData folder on my computer.
 That seems crazy to me because that is where a lot of programs store data.